QubesOS/qubes-doc/common-tasks/managing-appvm-shortcuts.md

 GenericName=Scanner
 Comment=Scan Documents
 Categories=Office;Scanning;
+Exec=vuescan
 ```

 And them from dom0 run `qvm-sync-appmenus vmname`.
 From there you edit the Application settings for the AppVM in Qubes Manager (like above).
+Don't forget to restart your VMs for the changes to take effect.

 What about applications in DispVMs?
 -----------------------------------